Variational simulation of higher-spin systems on qubit-based quantum simulators: Spin-1 bilinear-biquadratic Heisenberg model

-Subsequently, we explore the Haldane phase of the BBH model, particularly at \(\theta = -0.16\pi\) and \(\theta = \text{arctan}(1/3)\).
-Similar to the dimerized phase, in this phase also the ground state of the qubit Hamiltonian faithfully represents the true original Hamiltonian of the system.
-In other words, the illegitimate states become high-energy eigenstates.
-At the \(\theta = \text{arctan}(1/3)\) point, known as the Affleck-Kennedy-Lieb-Tasaki (AKLT) point, the ground state is four-fold degenerate, including a singlet state with total spin \(s=0\) and a triplet state with total spin \(s=1\).
-The AKLT point has a matrix product representation which makes its simulation accessible to classical computers.
-By using a total spin preserving ansatz, one can target any of these degenerate states by a proper choice of the initial state with a given total spin $s$.
-For instance, for simulating the ground state with total spin $s{=}0$ one can use the initial state $\ket{\psi_0} = \otimes^{N}\ket{\psi^-}$.
-On the other hand, for simulating the other ground states with $s{=}1$ one can replace one of the singlet states $\ket{\psi^-}$ by $\ket{\psi^+}{=}(\ket{01} + \ket{10})/\sqrt{2}$ (for $s_z=0$) or $\ket{\phi^{\pm}}{=}(\ket{00} \pm \ket{11})/\sqrt{2}$ (for $s_z=\pm 1$).
-The VQE simulations with different numbers of ansatz layers are presented in Figs.~\ref{fig:haldane_res}(a)-(d).
-The error bars are computed for 50 different runs.
-Both simulations require 5 layers of the total spin-preserving ansatz to converge to the ground state of the BBH model with fidelity \(\mathcal{F} \geq 0.95\).
-The convergence requires approximately $1750$ and $1400$ optimization iterations for \(\theta = -0.16\pi\) and \(\theta = \text{arctan}(1/3)\), respectively.
-These results demonstrate the capability of the VQE algorithm to accurately simulate the Haldane phase.
+We now turn to the Haldane phase of the BBH model, focusing on $\phi = -0.16\pi$ and $\phi = \arctan(1/3)$.
+As in the dimerized phase, in this regime, the ground state of the qubit Hamiltonian coincides with the true ground state of the original spin-1 model, so the illegitimate states are pushed to high energies and do not affect the low-energy physics.
+Consequently, the cost function can again be taken as the Hamiltonian expectation value $\langle H \rangle$.
+At $\phi = \arctan(1/3)$, the AKLT point, the ground space is fourfold degenerate, containing a singlet with total spin $s=0$ and a triplet with $s=1$.
+Using a total spin preserving ansatz, one can target any of these states by choosing an appropriate initial state with fixed $s$.
+For example, the $s{=}0$ ground state can be reached from the product of singlets $\ket{\psi_0} = \bigotimes^{N_d}\ket{\psi^-}$, while the $s{=}1$ ground states can be obtained by replacing one singlet with $\ket{\psi^+}=(\ket{01}+\ket{10})/\sqrt{2}$ (for $s_z=0$) or $\ket{\phi^{\pm}}=(\ket{00}\pm\ket{11})/\sqrt{2}$ (for $s_z=\pm 1$).
+The VQE results with the symmetry encoded, spin preserving ansatz are shown in Figs.~\ref{fig:haldane_res}(a)--\ref{fig:haldane_res}(d), where the energy expectation value and fidelity are plotted as functions of the optimization iteration for different circuit depths.
+For each $(\phi,\text{layer})$, we perform 50 independent runs of the Adam optimizer initialized with random parameters, and we report the median over runs with interquartile-range error bars (25th--75th percentiles).
+In both cases, a five-layer ansatz is sufficient to reach fidelities $\mathcal{F} \gtrsim 0.95$, with convergence occurring after approximately $1.75\times 10^3$ iterations for $\phi = -0.16\pi$ and $1.4\times 10^3$ iterations for $\phi = \arctan(1/3)$.
+These results demonstrate that the symmetry encoded VQE can accurately capture the Haldane phase, including the highly entangled AKLT point, with relatively shallow circuits.